ofajardo/pyreadr/README.md

 dependencies installed.
 <br>

-**It can read mainly R data frames.
-Support for other kind of R objects is limited.
+**It can read mainly R data frames and tibbles.
+Also supports vectors, matrices, arrays and tables.
 R lists and R S4 objects (such as those from Bioconductor) are not supported.
-Please read the Known limitations section for more information.**
+Please read the Known limitations section and the section on what objects can be read for more information.**
 <br>

 This package is based on the [librdata](https://github.com/WizardMac/librdata) C library by